Like. Like. Like.

 I was playing with my phone doing some extremely “important” networking on Facebook while clinging to my drug of choice: a soothing grandmother of Cappuccino at The Procrastination Café.

-It was Friday.
+It was a Friday.
 My one day off work.
 My free day to shoot videos to grow my business, and here I was wasting time.
-Maybe I should create a pretty infographic about taking action.
-Just to get into the right mindset.
+Maybe I should create a pretty infographic about taking action just to get into the right mindset.